tedconf/symfony-doc-unofficial/getting-started/en/05-Project-Setup.markdown

 >by your SCM (by editing the `svn:ignore` property if you use Subversion
 >for instance).

+### The symfony Path

+You can get the symfony version used by your project by typing:

+    $ php symfony -V

+The `-V` option also displays the path to the symfony installation directory, which is stored in `config/ProjectConfiguration.class.php`:

+    [php]
+    // config/ProjectConfiguration.class.php
+    require_once '/Users/fabien/work/symfony/dev/1.2/lib/autoload/sfCoreAutoload.class.php';

+For better portability, change the absolute path to the symfony installation to a relative one:

+    [php]
+    // config/ProjectConfiguration.class.php
+    require_once dirname(__FILE__).'/../lib/vendor/symfony/lib/autoload/sfCoreAutoload.class.php';

+That way, you can move the project directory anywhere on your machine or another one, and it will just work.

 ### Configuring the Database

 One of the first things you might want to do is to configure the database